jan-casas/vsc-compute-dash/README.md

 - [Project Structure](#project-structure): Organization of the project, including main files, languages, and frameworks.
+- [Compute Structure](#compute-structure): Overview of the Rhino Compute server and its role in generating geometry data.
 - [Speckle Structure](#speckle-structure): Details of the Speckle data repository for managing geometry.
 - [Database Structure](#database-structure): Explanation of the database's role in managing